porzione/wavescan/README.md

 # Generate drum kits from audio files

-Find wav/flac/aif samples in provided with `-d` directory and print text config for importing into [LSP](https://lsp-plug.in/) sampler or [Speedrum Lite](https://www.apisoniclabs.com/freeware.html#speedrum-lite).
+Find wav/flac/aif samples in provided with `-d` directory and print text config for importing into [LSP](https://lsp-plug.in/) sampler or [Speedrum](https://www.apisoniclabs.com/).
+Speedrum Lite is limited by 16 MIDI notes with numbers 36-51 (36-67 in full version, untested).
 SFZ output contains only key and sample opcodes, tested with [sfizz](https://sfz.tools/sfizz/) and [Redux](https://www.renoise.com/products/redux).
 Debug messages are printing to stderr.

 ## requirements